sneha1505/RoadRevolutioners/README.md

 # RoadRevolutioners
-For the development view check the website: https://amazing-flan-e9ab17.netlify.app/
+To view  and check the prototype the website: https://amazing-flan-e9ab17.netlify.app/